 Tracey Ullman

 Ullman began her career as a dramatic actress on stage, as well as in the British soap opera Mackenzie, playing Lisa Mackenzie.
 After an award-winning performance in the improvised play Four in a Million at the Royal Court Theatre, she branched out into comedy.
 She starred in the British television sketch comedies A Kick Up the Eighties (with Rik Mayall and Miriam Margolyes) and Three of a Kind (with Lenny Henry and David Copperfield), the latter winning her a BAFTA in 1984.
-After a brief singing career (which garnered three top-ten singles), she appeared as Candice Valentine in Girls on Top with Dawn French and Jennifer Saunders.
+After a brief singing career that garnered three top-ten singles, she appeared as Candice Valentine in the ITV sitcom Girls on Top alongside Dawn French, Jennifer Saunders, and Ruby Wax.

-Ullman emigrated from the United Kingdom to the United States.
-She would go on to star in her own network television comedy series, The Tracey Ullman Show, from 1987 to 1990, which also featured the first appearances of the long-running animated media franchise The Simpsons.
+Ullman emigrated from the United Kingdom to the United States, where she starred in her own network television comedy series, The Tracey Ullman Show, from 1987 to 1990.
+The series famously featured the first appearances of the long-running animated media franchise The Simpsons.
 She later produced programmes for HBO, including Tracey Takes On...
-(1996–99) garnering numerous awards.
-She has appeared in several feature films, including Plenty (1985) which earned her a BAFTA Award for Best Supporting Actress nomination.
+(1996–99), garnering numerous awards and critical acclaim.
+She has appeared in several feature films, including Plenty (1985), which earned her a BAFTA Award for Best Supporting Actress nomination.

 In 2016, she returned to British television with the BBC sketch comedy show Tracey Ullman's Show, her first project for the broadcaster in over 30 years.
 This led to the creation of the topical comedy series Tracey Breaks the News in 2017.

 In 2017, Ullman was reportedly Britain's richest comedian and the second-richest British actress, with an estimated wealth of £80 million.
-She is the recipient of numerous accolades, including twelve American Comedy Awards, seven Primetime Emmy Awards, two British Academy Film Awards, four Satellite Awards, a Golden Globe Award, and a Screen Actors Guild Award.
+She is the recipient of numerous accolades, including twelve American Comedy Awards, seven Primetime Emmy Awards, two British Academy Film Awards, four Satellite Awards, a Golden Globe Award, and an Actor Award.

 Biography from the Wikipedia article Tracey Ullman.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.